alextbradley/alextbradley.github.io/_pages/publications.md

 * A Bayesian Framework for Quantifying the role of Anthropogenic Climate Change in Antarctic Retreat.
 **A. T. Bradley**, R. J. Arthern, C. R. Williams, D. Bett, J. De Rydt, P. Holland

-* Geometric Feedbacks on Grounding Zone Seawater Intrusions
+* Tipping point behaviour of submarine melting in ice-sheet grounding zones
 **A. T. Bradley**, I. J. Hewitt

-* Ice Dynamical and Melt Driven Speed-up of Pine Island after Calving
+* The ice-dynamic and melting response of Pine Island Ice Shelf to calving
 **A. T. Bradley**, D. Bett, P. Dutrieux, J. De Rydt and P. Holland
 *in review* [[EarthArXiv](https://eartharxiv.org/repository/view/4644/)]